Ask Your Boiler and System Questions or Leave Your Comments Here

 FT Traps are only required when you have more than one boiler.

-Disclaimer: The information found on this web site is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per-job situation.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this web site.
+Disclaimer: The information found on this website is for informational purposes only.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
+Any work on your heating system should be performed only by qualified, experienced personnel.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.